Are zombies dead? Okay, obviously. Better question - are zombies still relevant?

 Catharsis

 While this is disputed, many people believe that the events of 9/11 led to a new wave of zombie horror.
-Zombie horror is a very good fit for the anxieties surrounding America at the time; the inability of governments to protect it's people, fear of warfare, paranoia and a world brought to it's knees.
+Zombie horror is a very good fit for the anxieties surrounding America at the time; the inability of governments to protect its people, fear of warfare, paranoia and a world brought to its knees.

 This is known as catharsis and is often behind some of our most powerful themes and tropes.
 This is "the process of releasing, and thereby providing relief from, strong or repressed emotions."
 A good example of this would be the movies created during the era of the Cold War.
 I did a post about that here.